tonykwok/tonykwok/README.md

 Hi there!

-My name is Tony Guo.
-Currently, I am a software engineer at Xiaomi.
+My name is Tony Guo.I am a software engineer.
+Currently, I'm working at Xiaomi.
 Prior to that, I was a technical lead in the Xperia™ Camera Application team at Sony, China.

-I have been programming for more than 10 years, and I still love to code and occasionally post some programming ramblings on [kwapoong.github.io](https://kwapoong.github.io) or [tonykwok.github.io](https://tonykwok.github.io)
+I have been programming for more than 10 years, and I still love to code and occasionally post some programming ramblings on my [personal website](https://kwapoong.github.io).